coalton-lang/coalton/benchmarking/README.md

                                                                                                                                                                                             #.(BENCHMARKRESULTS "LISP-TAK" 1000 83104 83040 65520)))
 ```

+`#:run-benchmarks` runs the current package's benchmarks.

 ## Reexporting package benchmarks
-Package benchmarks can be reexported to other packages:
+Package benchmarks can be manually run from other packages simply by defining a helper function, as in `#:coalton-benchmarks/gabriel`.

 ```
-(reexport-benchmarks
-   "coalton-benchmarks/fibonacci"
-   "coalton-benchmarks/big-float"
-   "coalton-benchmarks/gabriel")
+(coalton-toplevel

+  (define (run-gabriel-benchmarks)
+    (run-package-benchmarks "coalton-benchmarks/gabriel/tak")
+    (run-package-benchmarks "coalton-benchmarks/gabriel/takr")
+    (run-package-benchmarks "coalton-benchmarks/gabriel/stak")
+    (run-package-benchmarks "coalton-benchmarks/gabriel/takl")))
 ```

 This is useful for package-per-file projects.